-Taxis were cheap. $0.75 to get anywhere on the main side of the bridge (where most things were) but if you wanted to go past the bridge to Laura Beach or the Airport, it would be a couple dollars instead.
+Taxis were cheap. $0.75 to get anywhere on the main side of the bridge (where most things were), but if you wanted to go past the bridge to Laura Beach or the Airport, it would be a couple of dollars instead.

 e) Traveling around

 A trip to Eneko Island was fairly cheap.

 It was $20 each for a boat ride (round trip) and then $40 for a single bungalow or $45 for a double.
 There is also a new (and nicer) beach house offered for $150 for the first night and $125 for any extra nights.